-- This screen is only available if an arterial line is connected to the CardioQ-ODM+ and only when a calibration has been carried out. - This screen should be used for monitoring only.
+- This screen is only available if an arterial line is connected to the ODM+ and only when a calibration has been carried out. - This screen should be used for continuous monitoring if required.

 4.6 Data Input & Recording Menu

 - This menu is available in the run screen in the FMM or PMM display screens. - The following will be available depending on settings; [Cycles for calculation], [Start (or Stop) data recording], [Start (or Stop) signal recording], [Respiratory rate] and [Enter CVP].